Extreme atmospheric rivers to bombard California with beneficial precipitation

 The intensity of the atmospheric rivers generated by these storms is predicted to reach top-tier levels.
 Atmospheric rivers are narrow strips of rich moisture with origins in the deep tropics.
 Such features that impact the Pacific Coast are often referred to as the “pineapple express,” since they have connections as far away as Hawaii.

-On a 1 to 5 scale for atmospheric river strength, coastal central California and southwest Oregon are predicted to see level 5 conditions, driven by the event Sunday into Monday.
-Parts of the Washington and Oregon coastline are expected to see level 4 conditions.
+On a scale of 1 to 5 for atmospheric river strength, coastal-central California and southwest Oregon are predicted to see Level 5 conditions, driven by the event Sunday into Monday.
+Parts of the Washington state and Oregon coastline are expected to see Level 4 conditions.

 The rating is assigned based on forecast integrated vapor transport — or how much moisture the river is moving through a given volume of air.
 Each atmospheric river is like a conveyor belt.
-Atmospheric rivers transport moisture most efficiently at the mid levels of the atmosphere, which is why the heaviest and snow totals often occur above 5,000 feet.
+Atmospheric rivers transport moisture most efficiently at the mid-levels of the atmosphere, which is why the heaviest snow totals often occur above 5,000 feet.

 How the atmospheric rivers will evolve

-The first and weakest of the three atmospheric rivers came ashore Wednesday in the Pacific Northwest, bringing light to moderate rainfall Thursday morning in parts of central and northern California.
+The first and weakest of the three atmospheric rivers came ashore Wednesday in the Pacific Northwest, bringing light-to-moderate rainfall Thursday morning in parts of central and northern California.
 Shasta Dam near Redding recorded 1.28 inches.
 Sacramento International Airport has seen only 0.03 inches.

-The second atmospheric is predicted to land in Pacific Northwest Thursday afternoon and sweep down into northern and central California by Friday morning.
-The National Weather Service in Portland is predicting a “burst of intense rain” while winds along the coast could reach 40 to 60 mph Thursday afternoon and evening.
+The second atmospheric river is predicted to land in the Pacific Northwest on Thursday afternoon and sweep down into northern and central California by Friday morning.
+The National Weather Service in Portland, Oregon, is predicting a “burst of intense rain,” while winds along the coast could reach 40 to 60 mph Thursday afternoon and evening.

 A flash flood watch has been posted in northeast California.
 “An intense band of precipitation will move through late Thursday evening through Friday morning,” the Weather Service in Sacramento wrote.
 “Periods of moderate to heavy rain are expected, especially Friday morning.
 These could bring potential ash and debris flows over recent burn scar areas in Shasta, Tehama, Butte and Plumas counties.
 Potential rainfall rates will be over a half inch per hour this evening.”